WillUHD/watter/README.md

 #
 <img width="368" alt="image" src="https://github.com/user-attachments/assets/0194304a-098b-42e8-8fb8-edfe519e85d2" />

-> You can decide what to view in Watter based your preference.
+> You can decide what to view in Watter based on your preference.

 #